-Whatever happened in the car park influenced and shaped the actions that came after it: who would collaborate with whom; how they would collaborate and when they would do it.
+Whatever happened in the car park influenced and shaped the actions that came after it: who collaborated with whom; how they collaborated and when they did it.
 It also affected how well collaborative processes were implemented.

-When institutions and organisations come together they create a tapestry of perceptions, assumptions and experiences that immediately begins influencing events.
+The coming-together of institutions and organisations creates a tapestry of perceptions, assumptions and experiences that immediately begins influencing events.

-The two medical institutions which chose to merge first knew each other well and had similar outlooks and ways of working.
-The two institutions which chose to merge second had less in common, both with each other and with the other institutions involved.
+The two medical institutions that merged first knew each other well and had similar outlooks and ways of working.
+The two institutions that merged second had less in common, both with each other and with the other institutions involved.
 This was enough, without any further complexities of perception or relationship, to create a powerful and influential background dynamic to discussions about potential collaborative working.

 When seeking to collaborate pay close attention to what happens informally.
 Even better, make informality a key aspect of the way you operate.
 Do not leave it out in the cold of a corridor or car park.

-If you do not embrace informality, you may still achieve success but perhaps at more cost and with less choice.
-If you are very unlucky you may find it is you left out in the cold.
+If you do not embrace informality, you may still achieve success but at more cost and with less choice.
+If you are very unlucky, you may find it is you left out in the cold.